maartenSXM/cpphash/README.md

 Usage
 -----
 ```
-dehash.sh [-c] [-b] [-h] filename
+dehash.sh [-c] [-b] [-h] [-o file] filename
 -c|--cpp	keep CPP directives
 -b|--blank	keep blank lines
 -h|--help	help
--o|--out <file>	file to write output to, else stdout
+-o|--out <file>	file to write output else stdout
-filename	file to dehash to stout or - for stdin
+filename	file to dehash or - for stdin.
 ```

 dehash.sh was removes hash style comments from one file.
-Use cpphash.sh to run dehash.sh on multiple files and to run teh C-preprocessor on one of them that includes one or more of the others.
+Use cpphash.sh to run dehash.sh on multiple files and to run the C-preprocessor on one of them that includes one or more of the others.

 Some possible dehash command variants are: